la-ots/pelican/docs/components/content_container.md

 - Use Content Containers to group content together.
 - They are the outermost container for content on the page or sections within a page.
-- Use [Bootstrap container classes](/components/layout-grid/) as the immediate children of them.
+- Use [Bootstrap container classes](/components/layout-grid/) as the immediate children.
+- Content Containers are the outermost container for content on the page or sections within a page.

 ## Usage

-- Content Containers are the outermost container for content on the page or sections within a page
-- Use [Bootstrap container classes](/components/layout-grid/) as immediate child content
-- Begins with default padding, but this may be adjusted for better fits of content alignments

 {% include 'markup/content-container.njk' %}